The monodromy groups of lisse sheaves and overconvergent $F$-isocrystals: Introduction

 \subsection{Main results}

-Following Kedlaya \cite{Ked}, we refer to lisse sheaves and overconvergent $F$-isocrystals as \textit{coefficient objects}.
+We refer to lisse sheaves and overconvergent $F$-isocrystals uniformly as \textit{coefficient objects} (Definition \ref{coef-ob:d}).
 Let $X_0$ be a smooth connected variety over $\Fq$.
-Suppose that $\calE_0$ is a coefficient object on $X_0$ with all the eigenvalues of the Frobenii at closed points algebraic over $\Q$.
-Thanks to the known cases of the companions conjecture, $\calE_0$ sits in an \textit{$E$-compatible system} $\{\calE_{\lambda, 0}\}_{\lambda\in \Sigma}$, where $E$ is a number field, $\Sigma$ is a set of finite places of $E$, containing all the places which do not divide $p$, and $\{\calE_{\lambda, 0}\}_{\lambda\in \Sigma}$ is a family of pairwise $E$-compatible $\El$-coefficient objects (as in (iv)), one for each $\lambda\in \Sigma$ (Theorem~\ref{companions-smooth-theorem}).
+Suppose that $\calE_0$ is a coefficient object over $X_0$ such that all the eigenvalues of the Frobenii at closed points are algebraic numbers.
+Thanks to the known cases of Deligne's conjecture (Theorem~\ref{companions-smooth-theorem}), $\calE_0$ sits in an \textit{$E$-compatible system} $\{\calE_{\lambda, 0}\}_{\lambda\in \Sigma}$, where $E$ is a number field.
+With this we mean that there exists a set $\Sigma$ of finite places of $E$, containing all the finite places which do not divide $p$, and $\{\calE_{\lambda, 0}\}_{\lambda\in \Sigma}$ is a family of pairwise $E$-compatible $\El$-coefficient objects (Definition \ref{comp:d}), one for each $\lambda\in \Sigma$.